Donhead St Andrew

 Donhead St Andrew is a village and civil parish in Wiltshire, England, on the River Nadder.
 It lies 4 mi east of the Dorset market town of Shaftesbury.
 The parish includes the hamlets of West End, Milkwell and (on the A30) Brook Waters.
+In 2011 the parish has a population of 413.

 Ferne House, on the site of a former manor house, is within the parish.

 History

 Donhead St Andrew and its neighbour Donhead St Mary were once part of a single Donhead estate.
 By c.
 1200 Donhead St Andrew had a church, and the 'St Andrew' suffix was in use in 1240.

 The Wardour estate occupies the northeast of the parish.
 Wardour Castle, built in the 1390s and now known as Old Wardour Castle, straddles the boundary with Tisbury parish.
 South of the castle stands Old Wardour House, built for the Arundells in the 17th century after the partial destruction of the castle in the Civil War.
 New Wardour Castle, a large country house begun in 1769, is nearby in Tisbury parish.

 The ridgeway which enters the parish from the east at White Sheet Hill (not to be confused with Whitesheet Hill north of Mere) became part of the Salisbury-Exeter road, following the route of the present A30 towards Shaftesbury.
 By 1788 the present lower-level route was in use instead of the ridgeway.

 A school was built near the church in 1835 and became a National School, then was rebuilt on the same site in 1880, to provide places for 100 children.
 The school closed in 1970.

 Population of the parish peaked around the time of the 1841 census when 900 were recorded, then fell steadily until stabilising at around half that number in the mid-20th century.